BryanHogan/bryanhogan-blog-content/blog/obsidian-academic.md

 I recently finished my bachelor thesis.
 I've been using Obsidian for multiple years now, all my blog posts are written in Obsidian, and I do a lot more in Obsidian.
 Writing content in markdown is fast and comfortable.
 So I thought, why not write my bachelor thesis in Markdown with Obsidian as well?

-I then realized later on that this is not the best idea, but let's start from the beginning
+I then realized later on that this is not the best idea, but let's start from the beginning.

 ## Getting Started

 To further enhance some aspects of Obsidian and make academic writing within Obsidian better I found some plugins:

 - [Longform](https://github.com/kevboh/longform) - Longform allows you to organize a collection of notes into a nested list, which you can then combine into one document.
 I like this because it lets me split my thesis into multiple parts, then start writing on one part and just focus on that.
 I can then later easily adjust the order.
-- [Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration)- If you do academic work you probably already know Zotero, it's a reference manager.
-It makes it much easier to create academic references, and with this plugin you can include them visa a "@ + citekey".
+- [Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration) - If you do academic work you probably already know Zotero, it's a reference manager.
+It makes it much easier to create academic references, and with this plugin you can include them via a "@ + citekey".
 - [Pandoc Reference List](https://github.com/mgmeyers/obsidian-pandoc-reference-list) - I don't even use Pandoc, so why use this plugin?
 It will display a list of all the references in your current note on the right.
 The idea to use this plugin with the Zotero Integration came from [this video](https://youtu.be/8yMko1m8XSQ) by Paul.

 Now I had everything I need, I thought, I can create headers and lists via the normal markdown syntax.
 I can include images like that as well.
 Longform allows me to focus on each chapter.
 I had a list of around 6 to 8 main chapter, and each of them had multiple subchapters.
 This was also represented as a list via the Longform plugin.